daedal1977/mycode/README.txt

 It is a README
-I am using shell to set up this.
+I am using atom to set up this.